billthefarmer/diary/README.md

 ## Javascript
 You may add custom javascript to be loaded into all diary pages by placing a `script.js` file in the `Diary/js` folder.
 Use the built in editor to create a script file.
+You must use the editor `accept` tick button to save the edits.
 Errors in the script will be logged by the [WebView](https://developer.android.com/reference/android/webkit/WebView) which displays the page.
 See
 [Javascript tutorial](https://www.w3schools.com/js).